14 Uncertainty

 }

-Bootstrapping, particularly in its nonparametric form, is a versatile technique that estimates the sampling distribution of a statistic by resampling the data.
-It is widely applicable, especially when the underlying distribution is unknown or complex, making it a powerful tool for deriving standard errors and confidence intervals.
+Bootstrapping is a versatile approach to estimate the sampling distribution of a statistic.
+It is widely applicable, even if we do not know the underlying distribution of the quantities of interest, making it a powerful tool for deriving standard errors and confidence intervals.
 However, bootstrapping can be computationally intensive, particularly for large datasets or complex models.
-In addition, selecting an adequate resampling scheme can be challenging when the data-generating process is complex, as improper choices can lead to biased or invalid results.
+In addition, selecting an adequate resampling scheme can be challenging when the data-generating process is complex.

 14.3 Simulation

-Yet another strategy to compute uncertainty estimates for quantities of inference is simulation-based inference.
-This method is an alternative to traditional analytical approaches, leveraging power of computational simulations to estimate the variability of a given parameter.
-One of the earliest applications of this approach can be found in Krinsky and Robb (1986), who use simulations to quantify the sampling uncertainty around estimates of elasiticities in a regression modelling context.
-King, Tomz, and Wittenberg (2000) subsequentily popularized the strategy and its implementation in the CLARIFY software.
+Yet another strategy to estimate the uncertainty around quantities of interest is simulation-based inference.
+This method is an alternative to traditional analytical approaches, leveraging the power of computational simulations to estimate the variability of a given function of parameters.
+One of the earliest applications of this approach can be found in Krinsky and Robb (1986), who use simulations to quantify the sampling uncertainty around estimates of elasticities in a regression modelling context.
+King, Tomz, and Wittenberg (2000) subsequently popularized the strategy and its implementation in the clarify software.10

-The foundation of this approach assumes that the regression-based estimator follows a normal distribution.
-This assumption allows us to use the properties of the multivariate normal distribution to simulate numerous potential outcomes.
-The steps involved in this process are as follows:
+The foundational assumption of this approach is that a regression-based estimator is normal.
+This allows us to leverage the properties of the multivariate normal distribution to simulate many sets of coefficients, and many quantities of interest.
+This can be done in 3 steps:

-1. Simulate parameters: Begin by drawing many sets of parameters from a multivariate normal distribution.
-The mean of this distribution is the estimated vector of coefficients obtained from the regression analysis, and the variance corresponds to the estimates covariance matrix of these coefficients.
+1. Draw many sets of parameters from a multivariate normal distribution, with mean equal to the estimated vector of coefficients, and variance equal to the estimated covariance matrix.

-3. Summarize draws: Finally, construct a confidence interval for the quantity of interest by taking quantiles of the simulated quantities.
+3. Build a confidence interval for the quantity of interest by taking quantiles of the simulated quantities.

-Intuitively, this process of drawing simulated quantities can be thought of as an “informal” Bayesian posterior simulation, as suggested by Rainey (2024).
-While it does not strictly follow Bayesian methods, it shares a similar philosophy of using the distribution of simulated parameters to infer the uncertainty around the estimated quantity.
-By repeatedly sampling from the parameter space, we can gain a clearer picture of the possible variability and thereby construct more reliable confidence intervals.
+As Rainey (2024) notes, this process can be thought of as an informal Bayesian posterior simulation.
+While it does not strictly use Bayesian methods, it shares a similar outlook, using the distribution of simulated parameters to infer the uncertainty around transformed quantities.
+By repeatedly sampling from the parameter space, we can gain a clearer picture of the possible variability.

 library(mvtnorm)

-Note that the simulation-based confidence interval is slightly different than those obtained via bootstrap or delta method, but generally of the same magnitude.
+Note that the simulation-based confidence interval is slightly different from those obtained via bootstrap or delta method, but it has the same general magnitude.

 Simulation-based inference is easy to implement, convenient, and it applies to a broad range of models.
-It trades the analytic approximation of the delta method, which relies on Taylor-series expansions, for a numerical approximation through simulation.
-Although simulation-based inference tends to be more computationally expensive than the delta method, it is usually faster than bootstrapping, which requires refitting the model multiple times.
+It trades the analytic approximation of the delta method for a numerical approximation through simulation.
+Although simulation-based inference can be more computationally expensive than the delta method, it is usually faster than bootstrapping, which requires refitting the model multiple times.

 14.4 Conformal prediction

-To illustrate, let’s conduct a simulation.
-We draw two samples of 25 observations randomly from a normal distribution with mean \(\pi\): \(Y_{train}\) and \(Y_{test}\).
-Then, we use the lm() function to fit a linear model on the training set \(Y_{train}\), and we use the predictions() function to compute a 90% confidence interval for the expected value of the response.
-Finally, we check how many observations in the test set \(Y_{test}\) are covered by this interval.
-We repeat the experiment 1000 times:
+To see this, let’s conduct a simulation with two samples of 25 observations drawn randomly from a normal distribution with mean \(\pi\).
+The \(Y_{train}\) set is used to fit a model, and the set \(Y_{test}\) is used to check the accuracy of the model’s predictions.
+The model we fit is a linear regression with only an intercept, and we use the predictions() function to compute a 90% confidence interval around the expected value of the response.
+Finally, we check how many observations in the test set are covered by this interval.

 simulation = function(...) {